Men's Health in Orange County

 Noting both studies’ success rates in treatment, the likelihood of success utilizing acupuncture appears to be great.
 However, it should be noted that the effective treatment rate does not necessarily mean the patients fully recovered and were normal after the treatment periods.
 It merely states that the treatments resulted in significantly improved scores – hence there was effectiveness in the study.

-Rehabilitation Chinese Medicine of Orlando in Dr Phillips wants to help you overcome your men's health issues.
+Rehabilitation Chinese Medicine of Orlando in Orange County wants to help you overcome your men's health issues.
 Call (407) 340-0822 today to schedule an appointment.

 9:00am - 9:00pm